Lyme Disease in Dogs

 How is Lyme disease diagnosed?

 Dogs with lameness, swollen joints, and fever are suspected of having Lyme disease.
 However, other diseases may also cause these symptoms.
 There are a few blood tests that may be used for confirmation.
-The first is an antibody test, often referred to as a Snap4Dx test and can be done very quickly at your veterinary clinic.
+The first is an antibody test, that your veterinarian can perform in the clinic setting using a special test kit.
 This test detects the presence of antibodies created by exposure to the organism.
 A test can be falsely negative if the dog is infected, but has not yet formed antibodies, or if it never forms enough antibodies to cause a positive reaction.
 It is recommended to test no earlier than 4 weeks after a tick bite.
 Some dogs that have been infected for long periods of time may no longer have enough antibodies present to be detected by the test.
 Therefore, a positive test is meaningful, but a negative is not.
 A follow up test called a QC6 test can be done to assess the numerical antibody level as confirmation.

 Other tests including PCR (polymerase chain reaction), ELISA (enzyme-linked immunosorbent assay), joint fluid analysis, and culture can also be done with varying degrees of sensitivity, but are done less commonly.
 General blood and urine tests are also often done to assess kidney function and look for loss of protein in the urine.
 See handout “Testing for Lyme Disease in Dogs” for further information.